ManageIQ/manageiq-ui-service/docs/howto.md

 The `__` is a placeholder indicating text to be translated [see here](http://manageiq.org/docs/guides/i18n).

 ### Functional Component
-What a user views and interacts with when activating and manipulating a functional zone is in actuality a functional component.
+What a user views and interacts with when activating and manipulating a functional area is in actuality a functional component.
 All the other noise is supporting the expression of functional components.
 Service lists, catalog explorers, shopping cart, event notification box, these are each a different functional component.
 Familiarity with one way binding and lifecycle hooks is highly encouraged prior to undertaking the authoring of a component.
 For more information checkout